ghazaleh-khalili/dynamic_programming/README.md

 The infinite-horizon problem differs slightly from the finite-horizon problem.
 In this case, since the last period is unknown, we cannot directly apply the algorithms used for finite-horizon problems.
 Instead, we utilize an iterative algorithm called value iteration to update the cost function of DP until a stopping criterion is met.

 Value iteration operates by iteratively updating the cost function until the expected cost function converges within a specified error tolerance.
-The stopping criterion is typically defined using a gap measure, such as '\frac{\epsilon(1-\gamma)}{2\gamma}', where '\epsilon' represents the desired error tolerance and '\gamma' is the discount factor.
+The stopping criterion is typically defined using a gap measure, such as $\frac{\epsilon(1-\gamma)}{2\gamma}$, where $\epsilon$ represents the desired error tolerance and $\gamma$ is the discount factor.

 The value iteration algorithm for the case of infinite-horizon problems is as follows: